laisdallemulle/laisdallemulle.github.io/project9.md

 4. **IEEE 1547 Standard:** Interconnection and communication of distributed energy resources.
 5. **IEC 62446:** Documentation and compliance verification procedures for PV systems.

-<h2>About the Region</h2>

-### New York - Renewable Energy Goals

----

-New York has ambitious renewable energy goals, aiming to achieve 70% renewable energy by 2030.
-This project aligns with the state's commitment to reducing greenhouse gas emissions and transitioning to a cleaner, more sustainable energy future.

-The implementation of this utility-scale solar farm marks a significant milestone in New York's journey towards energy independence and environmental responsibility.